-In December 2023, the FASB issued ASU 2023-09, which requires more detailed income tax disclosures.
+In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, which requires more detailed income tax disclosures.
 The guidance requires entities to disclose disaggregated information about their effective tax rate reconciliation as well as expanded information on income taxes paid by jurisdiction.
 The disclosure requirements will be applied on a prospective basis, with the option to apply them retrospectively.
 The standard is effective for fiscal years beginning after December 15, 2024, with early adoption permitted.
-We are evaluating the disclosure requirements related to the new standard.
+The Company is evaluating the disclosure requirements related to the new standard.